3 Secrets to Encouraging Your Child’s Self Concept

 So how do we support our children’s positive self concept?

 Here’s the bottom line.
 Love your kids.
 Love your kids while knowing that very few other people will love them JUST THE WAY THEY ARE.
+This is true for young hicdren as well as older teens.
+Yes, there are new skills to learn but the most important way to help our kids have a positive self-image is to lvoe them they way they are.

 We try to help them make good decisions and have safe, healthy relationships with a healthy self concept.